 In our world (and most other Americans’), you can’t count on having the same job for more than a few years.
 You can’t count on anyone else paying for your retirement.
 But here in Silicon Valley, some people have found the path to long-term security: the tech equity/ buyout machine.
 And that seems like something that is in our control, if not in our grasp.
 It’s different, and could seem obnoxious if you don’t have that control in your own life.

 So what does all of this have to do with Silicon Valley the show?
 I think that Mike Judge is trying to create characters, not caricatures.
 Individuals with exaggerated personality traits and faults that are magnified by an environment soaked in money and success.
 (And in trying to make the world a better place – which, even if it sounds corny, I think a lot of people in Silicon Valley are genuinely trying to do.
-Take a peek at my friend Jack Kingsley’s latest Habitat for Humanity build in Cambodia—his 12th—for one example.)
+Take a peek at my friend Jack Kingsley’s latest in Cambodia—his 12th—for one example.)
 But what the non-Silicon Valley world will most likely see is the caricatures of money-driven nerds, pot-smoking capitalists, and people who like to hear themselves talk.
 The real Silicon Valley Tales will have a much harder time getting out.